 During the presentation, Elon Musk compared the Semi’s aerodynamics to the Bugatti Chiron.
 While the Chiron has a drag coefficient of 0.38 Cd, the Semi has 0.36 Cd.

-As for the safety features, the windshield is made of impact resistant glass.
-The battery pack has impact shield as well.
+As for the safety features, the windshield is made of impact-resistant glass.
+The battery pack has an impact shield as well.
 Jackknifing is prevented due to the Semi’s onboard sensors that detect instability and react with positive or negative torque to each wheel while independently actuating all brakes.
 The surround cameras aid object detection and minimize blind spots, automatically alerting the driver to safety hazards and obstacles.
 With Enhanced Autopilot, the Semi features Automatic Emergency Braking, Automatic Lane Keeping, Lane Departure Warning, and event recording.

 Tesla Semi can also travel in a convoy, where one or several Semi trucks will be able to autonomously follow a lead Semi.